საერთო ცხელი ხაზი +995 577 07 05 63

 Despite the stated goal of the draft legislative package to combat the sale of substances, the legislation significantly worsens the human rights situation for people who use psychoactive substances, disregarding their real needs.
 The amendments proposed to the Administrative Offences Code of Georgia increase the sanctions for the use of narcotic drugs (excluding cannabis and marijuana) as well as for the purchase/storage of small amounts.
 The upper limit of the existing fine and the term of administrative imprisonment are both quadrupled.
 As a result, a substance user, instead of the current fine of 500 GEL or up to 15 days of administrative detention, may face a fine ranging from 500 to 2 000 GEL or up to 60 days of administrative detention.[6]
 Under the current legislation, the repeated instance of drug use by someone subject to administrative penalty is also punishable under criminal law; However, the proposed draft law specifies the fine amount (as one of the sentences), which would be at least double the fine outlined in Article 45 of the Administrative Offences Code, leading to an increase in the criminal law penalty for drug use.[7]
 Drug users, especially injecting drug users, are a particularly vulnerable segment of society.
 Increasing the fine for the use of psychoactive substances will impose further financial pressure on them, worsening their social situation and limiting their access to essential services.

-The amendments to the Administrative Offences Code and the Criminal Code will classify evading a test to determine whether a person is under the influence of a drug, its analogue, or a precursor as an administrative offence.
-If the individual repeats this action after being subject to an administrative penalty, it will be punishable under criminal justice.[8]
-The legal sanctions for evading a drug test, in both administrative and criminal proceedings, are equivalent to those for drug use.
-Therefore, for a first-time, the penalty may include a fine ranging from 500 to 2 000 GEL or up to 60 days of administrative imprisonment, while in case of repeated action, the sanction can involve a fine, community service, or imprisonment for up to one year.
+The amendments to the Administrative Offences Code and the Criminal Code have classified evading a test to determine whether a person is under the influence of a drug, its analogue, or a precursor as an administrative offence.
+Originally, the draft amendments provided that repeated evasion by a person already subject to an administrative penalty would be treated as a criminal offence.[8]
+However, in the final version that was adopted, the provision for criminal liability for repeated evasion was removed.
+Despite this change, categorizing drug test evasion as an administrative offence is still highly problematic.
+Furthermore, the imposed penalties are disproportionately severe, with fines ranging from 500 to 2 000 GEL, or administrative imprisonment of up to 60 days.
+Notably, the penalty for refusing to undergo drug testing is equivalent to that for actual drug use.
 It is noteworthy, that this rule does not apply to the use of marijuana or testing to determine its effects, as the Constitutional Court of Georgia has partially legalized the use of marijuana.[9]
-Consequently, testing for marijuana presence cannot serve as grounds for legal action, except for specific cases.
+Consequently, testing for the presence of marijuana cannot serve as a basis for legal action, except in specific cases.

-The proposed amendments allow a person to be tested if their appearance and/or behavior provide sufficient grounds to suspect they are under the influence of a drug, its analogue, or precursor.
-However, this definition is overly broad and raises concerns about the potential for unscientific evaluations by police officers, leading to arbitrary demands for drug tests from citizens.
-What is particularly concerning in the draft law is the arbitrary nature of drug testing and the penalties imposed for evading a test.
+The proposed amendments allow persons to be tested if their appearance and/or behavior raises sufficient suspicion that they may be under the influence of a drug, its analogue, or a precursor.
+This definition is too broad and raises concerns about the possibility of unscientific evaluations conducted by police officers, as well as the arbitrary requests for drug tests directed at citizens.
+What is particularly concerning in the draft law is the arbitrary nature of drug testing and the penalties imposed for refusing a test.
 Georgia has a challenging history with street drug testing.
 Between 2012 and 2016, over 190 000 individuals underwent forced drug tests, with 130 000 of these tests indicating no evidence of drug use.
 The situation was especially concerning in 2013 (with 60 000 tests conducted) and 2014 (with 50 000 tests conducted), with positivity rates ranging between only 30-40%.[10]
 Following 2016, there was a decline in the number of tests, continuing into recent years.
 In 2024, of the 4 709 individuals tested, 3 385 were confirmed to have used drugs, resulting in a positivity rate of 72%, suggesting an improvement in testing accuracy.[11]

 Based on past experience, the initiative of the “Georgian Dream” carries the risk of drug testing becoming a widespread, systemic practice once again.
 With sanctions in place for refusing to take the test, the process could become even more repressive, particularly given that testing inherently involves significant intrusion into an individual’s personal space.
 The extensive use of this mechanism could lead to thousands of citizens - many of whom have never used drugs, and whose laboratory tests confirm this fact - being subjected to arbitrary state control.